Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 cases, pop = validate_inputs(cases, pop, CONFIG["crs"])

-# Export to SaTScan-compatible tabular formats
+# Export to SaTScan-compatible tabular formats (space-delimited, no header)

 cases[["id", "case_count", "date"]].to_csv(